SUSE-Rancher-Community/edge-demo-keynote22/README.md

 To start off, we need to install the elemental operator and build a bootstrap iso file.
 A longer write up of this can be found [here](https://github.com/rancher-sandbox/rancher-node-image/blob/main/getting-started.md).

-Note: Through this guide, I will assume that you current kubeconfig and context are pointing to the cluster running Rancher Manager.
+Note: Through this guide, I will assume that your current kubeconfig and context are pointing to the cluster running Rancher Manager.

 ### Operator install and config